khelloufleila/lda-Topic-modeling-with-latent-Dirichlet-allocation/README.md

 Objectif
 ------------
-The subject relates to "Topic Modeling".
-This is to extract the most recurring themes from a set of sentences.
+Extract the most recurring themes from a set of sentences.
 Themes can be single words or compound words of size 2 or 3 (n-grams).

 Requirements: